opensearch-project/documentation-website/docs/agents-and-ingestion-tools/index.md

 ## Compatibility Matrices

-*Italicized* cells are untested, but indicate what a value theoretically what it should be based on existing information.
+*Italicized* cells are untested, but indicate what a value theoretically should be based on existing information.

 ### Compatibility Matrix for Logstash